* Development of the first fish-based indices of biotic integrity (IBI) to be consistently applied in the humid tropics.

 * Training of a cadre of some 20 indigenous "bioeducators" capacitated to carry out independent bioassessments and apply the results.

-* Development and implementation of an aquatics component in an Environmental Education project overseen by the Talamanca/Caribbean Biological Corridor Commission in the schools of the La Amistad region, with plans for extension into Panama.
+* Development and implementation of an aquatics component in an Environmental Education project overseen by the Talamanca/Caribbean Biological Corridor Commission in the schools of the La Amistad region, being extended into Panama this year.

 * Complete inventory of sources of environmental contamination in the binational Sixaola River watershed, with recommendations for prevention, restoration and mitigation.

-* Biological health assessment of streams draining the La Amistad National Park in Costa Rica.
+* Biological health assessment of streams draining the La Amistad National Park in Costa Rica, requested by the Costa Rica National Parks Foundation.

 * External consultancies in areas such as Costa Rica's Madre de Dios watershed and the Azuero Peninsula of Panama, in conjunction with national governments and local institutions.